rupl/chrisruppel.com/travel/_posts/2016-02-13-visa-overstay-indonesia.md

 - advice
 - immigration

-summary: We misunderstood Indonesian <abbr title="Visa on arrival">VOA</abbr> policy and ended up paying an overstay fee on our way out.
+summary: We misunderstood Indonesian visa-on-arrival policy and ended up paying an overstay fee on our way out.
 ---

 We had a minor, unpleasant surprise when flying out of Indonesia.
 We double-checked the dates ahead of time and picked a flight on the 30th day of our visa.
 Despite the preparation, once we arrived at the border control desk in Jakarta airport we were informed that we'd overstayed our visa.